The Ultimate Guide to Speech Therapy for Children

 Speech therapy can help children better express their wants, needs, and opinions, as well as understand both verbal and nonverbal language.
 This can lead to a decrease in a child’s frustration or emotional difficulties that often come along with a delay in speech or language.

 When we help a child increase their communication abilities to an age-appropriate level, it sets them up to meet the milestones to come.
-Because many communication goals build on one another sequentially, early intervention can help grow and rehabilitate a child’s communication so they don’t fall further behind.
+Because many communication goals build on one another in a certain order, early intervention can help grow and improve a child’s communication so they don’t fall further behind.

 What does speech therapy treat?

-After an initial evaluation, a speech-language pathologist, also known as a speech therapist, will diagnose your child's challenges and set goals that will help them grow their speech and language abilities.
+After an initial evaluation, a speech-language pathologist, also known as a speech therapist, will diagnose your child's challenges and set goals to help them grow their speech and language abilities.
 Here are a few reasons children begin receiving speech therapy:

-• Language disorder or delay: A type of communication disorder that makes it difficult to use, process, and comprehend language.
-Children with language disorders might have trouble understanding what other people are saying (receptive language) and expressing their own needs or feelings (expressive language).
+Language disorder or delay: A type of communication disorder that makes it difficult to use, process, and comprehend language.
+Children with language disorders might have trouble understanding what other people are saying (receptive language) or expressing their own needs or feelings (expressive language).

-• Lisping: Many of us know what a lisp sounds like, with the most common form occurring when children make a /th/ sound when trying to say a /s/ or /z/ sound.
-Lisps are caused because of the incorrect placement of a person’s tongue inside their mouth during speech.
+Lisping: Many of us know what a lisp sounds like.
+The most common form occurs when children make a /th/ sound when trying to say a /s/ or /z/ sound.
+Lisps are caused by the incorrect placement of a person’s tongue inside their mouth during speech.

-• Apraxia of speech: Children with apraxia have difficulty coordinating the mouth movements needed to turn sounds into syllables, syllables into words, and words into phrases.
-This can make children hard to understand as they struggle to communicate and form coherent sounds and sentences.
+Apraxia of speech: Children with apraxia have difficulty coordinating the mouth movements needed to turn sounds into syllables, syllables into words, and words into phrases.
+This can make children hard to understand as they struggle to form coherent sounds and sentences.

-• Social communication disorder: Children with a social communication disorder (which you may sometimes hear referred to as pragmatic language impairment) struggle to use communication appropriately in social situations.
-This can make it challenging to follow the social “rules” of a spoken conversation.
+Social communication disorder: Children with a social communication disorder (which you may sometimes hear called a pragmatic language impairment) struggle to use communication appropriately in social situations.
+This can make it hard for them to follow the social “rules” of a spoken conversation.

 There are many other reasons a child could benefit from speech therapy, such as swallowing/feeding disorders related to a child’s oral-motor development.
 What's important is that you speak with a certified speech therapist if you suspect your child is struggling with their communication development.